On the size of maximal intersecting families: Proving auxiliary results

-This implies the second alternative of Lemma \ref{small}.
-So we may assume that $\bf C$ is $R$-spread.
+This implies the second alternative of Lemma \ref{small2}.
+So we may assume that $\bf T$ is $R$-spread.

-By Corollary \ref{cors} (applied to ${\bf W} = X\setminus {\bf U}$), we have the following estimate on the probability that there is a covering $C \in \C(\A)$ which does not intersect $\bf U$:
+By Corollary \ref{cors} (applied to ${\bf W} = X\setminus {\bf U}$), we have the following estimate on the probability that there is a covering $T \in \T_{\le n}(\A)$ which does not intersect $\bf U$:

-here we used the fact that $R\delta = 1024$, $m > \log_2 n + 9$ and that every element of $\C(\A)$ has size at most $n$.\footnote{In fact, this is the only place in the argument where we use this property of $\C(\A)$.} We conclude that if we take a random set $\bf U$ of density $(1-\delta)^m$ then with probability at least $0.9$ there is a $C \in \C(\A)$ which does not intersect $\bf U$.
+here we used the fact that $R\delta = 1024$, $m > \log_2 n + 9$ and that every element of $\T_{\le n}(\A)$ has size at most $n$.\footnote{In fact, this is the only place in the argument where we need this restriction on the sizes of the coverings.} We conclude that if we take a random set $\bf U$ of density $(1-\delta)^m$ then with probability at least $0.9$ there is a $T \in \T_{\le n}(\A)$ which does not intersect $\bf U$.
 Let us now show that with probability at least $0.5$ the set $\bf U$ contains an element of $\B$, provided that $\B$ is large enough.
-Since by definition of $\C(\A)$ every $C \in \C(\A)$ intersects every set from $\B$, this will lead to a bound on the size of $\B$.
+Since by definition of $\T_{\le n}(\A)$ every $T \in \T_{\le n}(\A)$ intersects every set from $\B$, this will lead to a contradiction if $|\B|$ is large enough.

 Note that an element $A$ of $\B$ is contained in $\bf U$ with probability

 provided that $n$ is sufficiently large.
 Denote $\rho = (1-\delta)^{n m}$.
 For $A \in \B$ denote by $\xi_A$ the indicator of the event that $A \subset \bf U$ and by $\xi$ the sum of $\xi_A$ over $\B$.
 Hence, we have $\E \xi_A = \rho$ for every $A \in \B$ and